hortonworks-gallery/ambari-vnc-service/README.md

 On bottom left -> Actions -> Add service -> check VNC Server -> Next -> Next -> Enter password -> Next -> Deploy
 ![Image](../master/screenshots/screenshot-vnc-config.png?raw=true)

-  - ~~Note that currently you cant change these configurations after installing the stack (this is WIP)~~
+  - ~~Note that currently you cant change these configurations after installing the service (this is WIP)~~
   - ~~To change the geometry you can edit this file /etc/sysconfig/vncservers~~
-  - You can also remove the stack using the steps below and re-install with correct settings
+  - You can also remove the service using the steps below and re-install with correct settings
-- On successful deployment you will see the VNC service as part of Ambari stack and will be able to start/stop the service from here:
+- On successful deployment you will see the VNC service as part of Ambari service and will be able to start/stop the service from here:
 ![Image](../master/screenshots/screenshot-vnc-stack.png?raw=true)

 - When you've completed the install process, VNC server will be available at your VM's IP on display 1 with the password you setup.